MengZ-tech/STV-Method-and-STV-Spectrum/README.md

 The comparison results indicate that the STV spectrum not only has similar functionality to the envelope spectrum but also performs better in high noise environments.

 For using this method please cite my accepted work as: Meng Zhang, Short-Time Variance Providing Evidential Reference Frequency for Lock-In Amplifier in Fault Diagnosis of Rolling Bearings, Journal of Vibration Engineering & Technologies, 2024.
+(DOI: 10.1007/s42417-024-01508-8)